Diversity-ParetoOptimal/ParetoR/README.md

 ### Install and Load Package ###

 1. Open an R console or RStudio window.
 (R can be downloaded for free from https://cran.r-project.org; RStudio can be downloaded for free from https://www.rstudio.com/)
-2. Install R package "ParetoR" through Github by pasting and running the following commands in R console or RStudio: install.packages("devtools") <br />
+2. Install R package "ParetoR" through Github by pasting and running the following commands in R console or RStudio: <br />
+   install.packages("devtools") <br />
    library("devtools") <br />
    install_github("Diversity-ParetoOptimal/ParetoR") <br />